Centre-left politics: Origins

-During this time, the centre-left was led by Adolphe Thiers (head of the liberal-nationalist Movement Party) and Odilon Barrot, who headed the populist "Dynastic Opposition".
+The centre-left is descended from left-wing politics, which originated in the French Revolution and in the response to early capitalism.
+In France, the early centre-left was led by Adolphe Thiers, head of the liberal-nationalist Movement Party.
 The centre-left was Orléanist, but supported a liberal interpretation of the Charter of 1830, more power to the Parliament, manhood suffrage and support to rising European nationalisms.
-Adolphe Thiers served as Prime Minister for King Louis Philippe I twice (in 1836 and 1840), but he then lost the King's favour, and the centre-left rapidly fell.
+Thiers served as Prime Minister for King Louis Philippe I twice (in 1836 and 1840), but he then lost the king's favour, and the centre-left rapidly fell.
+The centre-left during the Second Republic and the Second Empire was commonly associated with the Moderate Republicans.
+Thiers restored the centre-left to prominence in the Third Republic, where it was led by the liberal republican Opportunist faction.

-In France, during the Second Republic and the Second Empire the centre-left was not strong or organized, but became commonly associated with the moderate republicans' group in Parliament.
-Finally, in 1871 the Second Empire fell as consequence of the French defeat in the Franco-Prussian War and Adolphe Thiers re-established the centre-left after the foundation of the Third Republic.
-This time the centre-left was constituted of moderate republicans, then called "Opportunists", anti-royalist liberals and radicals from the Republican Union.
-During the Third Republic, the centre-left was led by political and intellectual figures like Jules Dufaure, Édouard René de Laboulaye, Charles de Rémusat, Léon Say, William Waddington, Jean Casimir-Perier, Edmond Henri Adolphe Schérer and Georges Picot.

 Elsewhere in Europe, centre-left movements appeared from the 1860s, mainly in Spain and Italy.
 In Italy, the centre-left was born as coalition between the liberal Camillo Benso, Count of Cavour and the progressive Urbano Rattazzi, the heads respectively of the Right and Left groupings in Parliament.
 This alliance was called "connubio" ("marriage") for its opportunist characteristics.
-In the 1900s, centre-left positions were expressed by people and parties who believed in social democracy and democratic socialism, but also some liberals or Christian-democrats were associated with the centre-left.
-Currently, the centre-left parties in Europe are united in the social democratic Party of European Socialists and ecologist European Green Party.

-The prevalence of the position occurred mainly due to the rise of socialism caused Liberals to move away from laissez-faire policies to more interventionist policies, which created the New Liberal movement.
-New liberalism (or social liberalism), along with moderate socialism, is regarded as a representative modern centre-left ideology.
+Liberalism was typically associated with the centre-right in the late 19th century, but liberal parties in France, Switzerland, and the United Kingdom adopted left liberal policies through coalitions of middle and working class voters that survived until World War I.

+Progressivism developed as a school of thought within British and American centre-left politics in the mid-19th century.
+Early progressive thought developed from modernism and humanism, manifesting as calls for reform.
+It developed as a political movement in the late-19th and early-20th centuries as it was adopted by social liberal and social democratic parties.
+Unlike later social democratic movements, social democracy in the 19th century held socialist society as an eventual goal.
+The first social democratic party was established in Germany in 1863.